 Research has established that spending time in the wilderness can have profound effects on people.
 This “wilderness effect” (Greenway, 1995) usually occurs in truly wild places like the Grand Canyon, but my research shows that it can work its magic in more urban environments.

 I describe this process in my article on ‘The power of place: Protest site pagans’, which has been published in the European Journal of Ecopsychology.
 The article expands on several themes I’ve explored here, notably Eco-Paganism, the spirit of place and the cognitive iceberg.
 It’s based on my research with protest camps activists and describes how spending extended periods of time in nature can catalyse profound personal change.

 The article also explains the model of embodied situated cognition that I’ve described as ‘the cognitive iceberg’ in several posts.
 In the last section I use the cognitive iceberg model to provide a partial explanation for how the wilderness effect works.
-I think it works really well as a companion piece to my chapter in The Wanton Green, which is now available.
+I think it works really well as a companion piece to my chapter in The Wanton Green, which was published in 2012.